jvde-github/AIS-catcher/README.md

 cmake ..
 make
 ```
 For the SDRPlay the software needs to be downloaded and installed from the website of the manufacturer.
 Once installed, the AIS-catcher build process automatically includes it in the build if available.
 For Windows, cmake provides two options as library source.
 The first is to install all the drivers via PothosSDR from [here](https://downloads.myriadrf.org/builds/PothosSDR/).
-Simply open the directory with the AIS-catcher files in Visual Studio then the cmake file will locate the installation directory and link against these libraries.
-The alternative is to use VCPKG which currently only has the libraries for the RTL-SDR and ZMQ (see next section as well).
-Simplest of course remains to download the Windows binaries from above.
+After that open the directory with the AIS-catcher files in Visual Studio.
+The cmake file will locate the installation directory and link against these libraries.
+The alternative is to use ```vcpkg``` which currently only has the libraries for RTL-SDR and ZMQ (see next section as well).
+Of course, you can save yourself the hassle and download the Windows binaries from above.

 ### Microsoft Visual Studio 2019+ via solution file (RTL-SDR/ZMQ only)